 - Environmental: - Disturbance: no new disturbance associated with the pilot facilities and horizontal well pair.
-These are within existing Dover well pad.
-Observation well pad required clearing and construction - Storm water: surface run-off contained on the site through the use of existing berms.
-Water collected, sampled and released if it meets EPEA requirements - Domestic wastewater: contained and trucked to an approved treatment facility - Spill containment: consists of storage and secondary containment that complies with Directive 055 requirements.
+These are within existing Dover well pad. - Storm water: surface run-off contained on the site through the use of existing berms.
+Water collected, sampled and released if it meets EPEA requirements. - Domestic wastewater: contained and trucked to an approved treatment facility. - Spill containment: consists of storage and secondary containment that complies with Directive 055 requirements.
 Other measures will include: collection of surface run-off; spill prevention and loss control systems ; groundwater monitoring ; proper maintenance, operating procedures and inspections ; spill contingency and response plans. - Air emissions: monitoring and sampling as per the EPEA approval requirements - Groundwater: monitoring and sampling as per the EPEA approval requirements